-This shop imports furniture made in the 1950s and before from Denmark and Scandinavia, and sells the pieces either in their original condition or after some artful restoration or re-upholsery.
+This shop imports furniture made in the 1950s and before from Denmark and Scandinavia and sells the pieces either in their original condition or after some artful restoration or re-upholstery.
 Space for Life also runs an in-house interior design service, and the Tammy Lauren Collective (TLC), which turns old South African farm-type furniture into ‘accessible pieces of vintage furniture’, is also on the premises.

 Best for: Retro furniture in impeccable condition.

-Price range: Expensive, but worth the hefty price tag given the precision and care that’s been taken to import and restore the furniture
+Price range: Expensive, but worth the hefty price tag, the precision and care that’s been taken to import and restore the furniture is top-notch.

 Opening hours: Mondays to Fridays: 9am – 5pm; Saturdays: 9pm – 3pm.